Anya-Desdein/python-scripts/stream_camera/README.md

 This project provides a lightweight camera streaming server built with Flask and OpenCV.
 It supports both single and multi-camera setups and is intended for use on systems like Raspberry Pi with USB cameras.

+The **enable_uvc_quick_fix_bandwidth.sh** script limits the bandwidth per camera, preventing a single device from monopolizing the connection.

 ## Features

 - Stream one or more camera feeds over HTTP as MJPEG